Library Info - Frequently Asked Questions

 Need more information about our policies?
 View them online.

 Residents of the City of Joplin are entitled to a free library card.
 The applicant must supply proof of current address.
-Acceptable as proof of address are: recent utility or official rent receipt, telephone credit card with imprinted address, hunting/fishing license, recent computer generated mail with name and address, or current insurance card.
-Not acceptable as proof are: driver’s license, printed check, personal mail, Library cards, hand-written rent receipts, voter registration card, and business cards.
+Acceptable as proof of address are: utility or official rent receipt dated within the last 30 days, computer generated mail with name and address dated within the last 30 days, or current insurance card dated within the last 30 days.
+Not acceptable as proof are: driver’s license, printed check, personal mail, Library cards, hand-written rent receipts, voter registration card (unless dated within the last 30 days), and business cards.

 Someone who owns property inside the city limits is also entitled to a free card, regardless of the place of residence.
-A property owner must provide the current property tax receipt.
+A property owner must provide the current property tax receipt and proof of address as listed above.

 A JPL library card cannot be used by anyone other than the individual to whom it is issued.
 If it is lost or stolen, this must be reported to the Library immediately, because the card holder is responsible for all items checked out on that card.